JohnDoe1001/SlashBlade-Wiki/README.md

-# MC-Mods-Wiki
+# SlashBlade Unofficial Wiki
-The unofficial wiki for every Minecraft mods in existence.
+The unofficial wiki for SlashBlade.